-OVERVIEW: The Graham Foundation for Advanced Studies in the Fine Arts is focused on architecture and its role in the arts, culture, and society.
+OVERVIEW: The Graham Foundation for Advanced Studies in the Fine Arts prioritizes architecture and its role in the arts, culture, and society.
 The foundation gives grants to both individuals and organizations with this directive.

-IP TAKE: The Graham Foundation for Advanced Studies in the Fine Arts is about as niche as they come.
-But if you are a visual artist or arts organization that works in relationship with architecture, or vice versa, there are several lucrative opportunities for you here.
+IP TAKE: The Graham Foundation for Advanced Studies in the Fine Arts is a very niche funder.
+However, visual artists or arts organizations that work in relationship with architecture, or vice versa, may find several lucrative opportunities here.

-Recent Grants to Individuals for exhibition work where architecture meets visual arts have gone to Santiago Borja, Brennan Gerard & Ryan Kelly, Del Harrow & Joshua G. Stein, Sam Jacob, Michelle Provoost & Wooter Vanstiphout, Jiminez Lai, and Bernard Tschumi, among others.
-The Graham Foundation’s website provides a comprehensive annual list of its grant winners for your to peruse.
-(And as you can see by the select group of grantees, artists/architects can apply as a pair or team.)
+Past Grants to Individuals for exhibition that combines architecture and the visual arts have supported Santiago Borja, Brennan Gerard & Ryan Kelly, Del Harrow & Joshua G. Stein, Sam Jacob, Michelle Provoost & Wooter Vanstiphout, Jiminez Lai, and Bernard Tschumi, among others.
+The Graham Foundation’s website provides a comprehensive annual list of its grant winners to peruse.
+Artists/architects can apply as a pair or team.

-For its grants to organizations, the Graham Foundation uses the same selection criteria terminology as it does for individuals.
+For its Grants to Organizations, the Graham Foundation uses the same selection criteria terminology as for individuals.
 It seeks to do this at an organizational level in order for presenting entities to support individual creators, as well as in the recognition that support of organizations is an important way to “promote dialogue,” create awareness, and reach out into untapped audiences.
 Organizations apply for support in presenting a specific exhibition.
 Again, the bottom line for the foundation is to help organizations “realize projects that would otherwise not be possible without our support.”

-Recent grants to organizations for exhibitions of architecture-meets-visual art have gone to a wide range of non-profit organizations and educational institutions: Artists Space (New York, NY), the Istanbul Foundation for Culture and Arts, LAXART (Los Angeles, CA), Massachusetts Institute of Technology’s List Visual Arts Center (Cambridge, MA), the Museum of Contemporary Art Chicago, Rice University Art Gallery (Houston, TX), and the Wende Museum and Archive of the Cold War (Culver City, CA).
+Past grants to organizations for exhibitions of architecture-meets-visual art have supported a wide range of non-profit organizations and educational institutions: Artists Space (New York, NY), the Istanbul Foundation for Culture and Arts, LAXART (Los Angeles, CA), Massachusetts Institute of Technology’s List Visual Arts Center (Cambridge, MA), the Museum of Contemporary Art Chicago, Rice University Art Gallery (Houston, TX), and the Wende Museum and Archive of the Cold War (Culver City, CA).

-For both the grants to individuals and grants to organizations, keep in mind that as visual artists and visual arts organizations, you’ll be competing for cash with those working in the art and architecture fields in other ways.
-This foundation also supports publications, film work, conferences, and scholarly research.
-But support of exhibitions of artist/architecture work is a significant aspect of the foundation’s focus.
+For both the grants to individuals and grants to organizations, grant seekers should keep in mind that visual artists and visual arts organizations will be competing for funding with those working in the art and architecture fields in other ways.
+This foundation also supports publications, film work, conferences, and scholarly research, but support of exhibitions of artist/architecture work is the most significant aspect of the foundation’s focus.